Far0s/npm-build-boilerplate/README.md

   Watches for any images in `src` to change, then runs the `build:images` task

 ### `watch:all`
-  `npm-run-all -p serve watch:pug watch:css watch:js watch:images`
+  `npm-run-all -p bsync watch:pug watch:css watch:js watch:images`

   Run the following tasks simultaneously: `serve`, `watch:pug`, `watch:css`, `watch:js` & `watch:images`.
 When a .pug, .scss or .js file changes in `src` or an image changes in `src/images`, the task will compile the changes to `dist`, and the server will be notified of the change.
 Any browser connected to the server will then inject the new file from `dist`